 |Promote a maximum of 50 apps.||Promote unlimited apps.|

 Why Should I Use ASAs?

 As we’ve established, 65% of app downloads come from the Search function.
 However, very few of those are apps that don’t appear on the first page.
 With more than two million apps out there, users are spoilt for choice.
 Unless they’re searching your app specifically it can be hard to gain organic traffic, especially in competitive categories.

-You can advertise your app anywhere, we’ve even written an article about using Facebook Ads to promote them, but only Apple Search Ads give you direct access to the Apple App Store and crucially, to users already searching for an app just like yours.
+You can advertise your app anywhere, but only Apple Search Ads give you direct access to the Apple App Store and crucially, to users already searching for an app just like yours.

 ASAs put you at the top of the results page, meaning you’re the first thing a user sees if they match your keywords.
 With the unobtrusive blue box and small ad icon, it’s not even immediately obvious it’s not simply a high-ranking app either.

 ASAs using the pay-per-tap model have 40% lower acquisition costs than other ad platforms.
 So they pay off too.